jcolomb/HCS_analysis/Metadata_information/Readme.md

 - copy the "Template_folder_newexp" folder you will find in the metadata_information folder.
 - rename it and enter that information in the Project_metadata.csv file under "folder_path"
+- paste it in the data folder,
 - rename the experiment metadata file to include the project name and make sure there is a lab metadata file found at the path given in the Project_metadata.csv file
 -  enter the file path in the Project_metadata.csv file under "animal_metadata" and "lab_metadata". (the path relative to the folder_path information, look at previous project for an example).
-- Put the videos in the video folders (this is optional, we do not need the videos to run the analysis).
+- Optionally, put the videos in the video folders.
-- Put the data (output from the video analysis) in one videoanalysis_output folder.
+- Put the data (output from the video analysis, may contain xlsx files, .MBR files or both) in one videoanalysis_output folder.
 If the data was analysed with different software, add one folder per software (for example HCS3_output and HCS4_output).
 - enter the file path in the Project_metadata.csv file under "raw_data_folder".
 Note that only one output may be analysed at a time.
 If you have used different analysis software, you should create a new row in the Project_metadata.csv file for each.
 - The data files cannot lie directly in the data folder, create an additional folder if necessary.

 # Create a lab metadata

 - Fill the lab metadata information.
 Only time of light on and light off are necessary entries.
+You can add a row with using a different name.
+We will use that name later in the animal_metadata file

 # Build the experiment metadata file (animal_metadata)

+- Open the animal_metadata file
-- For each primary data file, one row should be completed with as much information as possible.
+- For each primary data file(s) (for each experiment session), one row should be completed, with as much information as possible.
 Note that you may have multiple files corresponding to one experiment (min_summary, hour_summary, mbr).
 Which one will be used by the software is set with the "primary_datafile" column entry.
+If the .mbr files are available, I would encourage you to use them as primary data file.
-- You may use the HELPER_create_metadata.R code (you need R to be installed on your machine, I would recommand using Rstudio as a interface) to create the experiment_folder_name,	Behavior_sequence,	Onemin_summary columns, and save the spreadseet in the data folder.
+- You may use the HELPER_create_metadata.R code (you need R to be installed on your machine, I would recommand using Rstudio as an interface) to create a list of files to enter in the metadata.
+The helper can combine the information with animal information if you have it in a different spreadsheet.
+You may need to copy-paste onformation from the file created with the helper into the animal_metadata file.
-- You may also do it by hand: for each experiment (one animal tested on a specific day), the path to the data file should be found by using the "experiment_folder_name"" and the data column, relative to the folder containing the data (raw_data_folder in Project_metadata.csv file).
-- Enter the animal_ID by hand in that file.
+- Enter missing information in the animal_metadata file.

+Note:
 - If animals were tested more than once, add a distinctive information in a new column (treatment for instance).
-- optional: Here you may merge this information with other information you got in a different format.
-You may look at the helper code for inspiration, but this step is much dependent on your metadata.
-Be patient, this step might take some time, but you will get something clean at the end.
+- Be patient, this step might take some time, but you will get something clean at the end.
-- Open the last file created by the helper file and the metadata template, copy-paste columns and enter any missing information (use "NA" if there is no information for that column.)
-- The lab_ID columin this file should correspond to the lab_ID information entered in the lab metadata information.
+- The lab_ID column in this file should correspond to the lab_ID information entered in the lab metadata information.
 - Check the file for inconsistancy and other possible problems.